 - Ask the Chamber to help promote your event

-- Have your staff make calls to current patients and invite them (Live testimonials of your great service)
+- Have your staff make calls to current patients and invite them (live testimonials of your outstanding service)

-There are many more marketing techniques like printing brochures, TV, Radio, etc… But none work as good as the 3 strategies listed above.
+There are many more marketing techniques like printing brochures, TV, and radio, but none work as well as the strategies listed above.

 How do you market yourself?

 What ideas have you tried in your own practice?
-Leave us a comment below
+We’d love to hear about your successes (and lessons learned).
+Leave us a comment below.